parkpow/deep-license-plate-recognition/README.md

 <br><br><br>

-## Number Plate Recognition from a Live Camera Stream
+## Number Plate Recognition on a Live Camera Stream
 Follow the instructions above to **install OpenCv** including the installation of dependancies `requests` and `pillow`.
 Then run the script as shown below.

 `python anpr_camera_stream.py --camera RTSP_STREAM_URL --api-key MY_TOKEN --regions fr --output /path/to/save.csv`